 Fast Facts

-• Winter (December - April) is the most popular time to visit
+- Winter (December-April) is the most popular time to visit

-• The rainy season is great for Caribbean Coast visits and fewer crowds
+- The rainy season is great for Caribbean coast visits and fewer crowds

-Costa Rica’s geography ranges from rainforest-lined beaches to mid-elevation inland towns to mountains, and each come with their own day-to-day weather trends and temperatures.
+Costa Rica's geography ranges from rainforest-lined beaches to mid-elevation inland towns to mountains, and each comes with their own day-to-day weather trends and temperatures.
 This regional weather variation isn't limited to elevation implications—it's also due to being flanked by both the Pacific Ocean and the Caribbean Sea.
 All that aside, the rainy and dry seasons are generally consistent throughout the country: winters are dry and summers are rainy.
 Learn more here about Costa Rica's distinct regions.

 Dry Season Activities